joaotavora/yasnippet/doc/snippet-development.rst

 --------------------------

-This is the probably the most important directive, it's the abbreviation you type to expand a snippet just before hitting ``yas/trigger-key``.
+This is the probably the most important directive, it's the abbreviation you type to expand a snippet just before hitting ``yas-trigger-key``.
 If you don't specify this the snippet will not be expandable through the key mechanism.

 ``# name:`` snippet name